nyl-auster/okcdesign/README.md

 To compile your scss with "grunt" (recommended) :

-Go to the root of your freshly created subtheme and run this command.
-It will install required node modules and you have to run it only the first time :
+Go to the **root** of your freshly created subtheme and run this command, ut will install required node modules.
+You have to run it only the first time :

 ```shell
   npm install